demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 ### sekoia-xdr-search-events

 ***
 Command to search and retrieve the events from an alert.
-This is a combination of 3 commands: jobquery-events, jobquery-events-status and jobquery-retrieve events.
+This is a combination of 3 commands: sekoia-xdr-events-execute-query, sekoia-xdr-events-status-query and sekoia-xdr-events-results-query.

 #### Base Command